 A: INSO is an independent NGO that specialises in operating safety platforms.
 Other platforms are projects (with no legal personality) hosted by another operational NGO (hosted model) or embedded inside a coordination platform (embedded model).

-Q: How many NGO safety platforms are there in the world?
+Q: How many INSO safety platforms are there in the world?

 Q: Does INSO ever experience difficulty in registering in a country because of its mandate?